ahmadhashlamoun/slate/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>
+<aside class="notice">Not all errors map cleanly onto HTTP response codes.</aside>

+Mashvisor uses conventional HTTP response codes to indicate the success or failure of an API request.
+In general, codes in the `2xx` range indicate success, codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted), and codes in the `5xx` range indicate an error with Mashvisor's servers (these are rare).

-The Kittn API uses the following error codes:
+Mashvisor API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request sucks.
-401 | Unauthorized -- Your API key is wrong.
+401 | Unauthorized -- Your API key is wrong or you have used an invalid JWT token.
-403 | Forbidden -- The kitten requested is hidden for administrators only.
+403 | Forbidden -- The Mashvisor requested is hidden for administrators only.
-404 | Not Found -- The specified kitten could not be found.
+404 | Not Found -- The specified object could not be found.
-405 | Method Not Allowed -- You tried to access a kitten with an invalid method.
+405 | Method Not Allowed -- You tried to access a Mashvisor with an invalid method.
 406 | Not Acceptable -- You requested a format that isn't json.
-410 | Gone -- The kitten requested has been removed from our servers.
-418 | I'm a teapot.
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.